slevithan/regex/README.md

 The following edge cases rely on modern JavaScript features:

 - To ensure atomization, `regex` uses nested character classes (which require flag <kbd>v</kbd>) when interpolating more than one token at a time *inside character classes*.
 A descriptive error is thrown when this isn't supported, which you can avoid by not interpolating multi-token patterns or strings into character classes.
-But there's an easy workaround: Put the whole character class in a `pattern` and interpolate a string into the `pattern`.
+There's also an easy workaround: Put the whole character class in a `pattern` and interpolate a string into the pattern.
 - Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex relies on [pattern modifiers](https://github.com/tc39/proposal-regexp-modifiers), a bleeding-edge feature available in Chrome/Edge 125 and Opera 111.
 A descriptive error is thrown in environments without support, which you can avoid by aligning the use of flag <kbd>i</kbd> on inner and outer regexes.
 Local-only application of other flags doesn't rely on this feature.

 ## 🙋 FAQ